 The Employee Polygraph Protection Act prohibits most private employers from using lie detector tests for pre-employment.
-The law includes a list of exceptions that apply to businesses that provide armored car services, alarm or guard services, or those that manufacture, distribute, or dispense pharmaceuticals.
+A list of exceptions applies to businesses that provide armored car services, alarm or guard services, or those that manufacture, distribute, or dispense pharmaceuticals.

 Worker’s Compensation Claims History

-Appeals are publicly accessible and may be used for employment purposes if they provide evidence that an injury would make it impossible for a candidate to carry out her duties.
+Appeals are publicly accessible and may be used for employment purposes if they provide evidence that an injury would make it impossible for a candidate to carry out their duties.